As the 2019/20 season approaches, teams are fighting tooth and nail to secure the final Champions League qualification spots.

-This season Christophe Galtier guided Lille to the runners-up position in Ligue 1, he wasn’t quite able to upset PSG’s seemingly untouchable stranglehold; in fact, he barely caused Thomas Tuchel to look over his shoulder as 16 points separated the two sides, but make no mistake, this was an unbelievable achievement from Les Dogues.
+Christophe Galtier guided Lille to the runners-up position in Ligue 1 last season, he wasn’t quite able to upset PSG’s seemingly untouchable stranglehold; in fact, he barely caused Thomas Tuchel to look over his shoulder as 16 points separated the two sides, but make no mistake, this was an unbelievable achievement from Les Dogues.

-Galtier took over mid-way through the 2017/18 season after Marcelo Bielsa’s reign proved an unmitigated disaster, inheriting a hotchpotch squad that he was barely able to usher to safety – staying up by just one point as the club finished 17th.
+Galtier took over mid-way through that season after Marcelo Bielsa’s reign proved an unmitigated disaster, inheriting a hotchpotch squad that he was barely able to usher to safety – staying up by just one point as the club finished 17th.

 No-one could therefore have foreseen a transformation of this magnitude; but it has been a combination of young talent and experience that has masterminded this epic rise.
 Fonte, accompanied by Loic Remy, has proven that he can still cut it at elite level – after his brief sojourn in China – while the latter clinched the Ligue 1 Goal of the Year.